 Dr Adam Bobbette

-- Lecturer (School of Geographical & Earth Sciences)
+- Lecturer in Political Geology (School of Geographical & Earth Sciences)

 My research has been funded by the Social Sciences and Humanities Research Council of Canada, The British Academy, Selwyn College, Melanesia Mission UK, University of New South Wales.
 My PhD was funded by a Cambridge International Trust scholarship and SSHRC Doctoral Fellowship.